latitudesh/examples/README.md

 This repository contains examples of how to use advanced [Latitude.sh](https://www.latitude.sh) features.

-- iPXE - Examples on how to deploy custom operating system images using iPXE.
-You can use this to deploy your own images to the Latitude.sh platform.
+- Custom images - Examples on how to deploy custom operating system images using iPXE.
+Use this to deploy your own images.